 As I gained experience, I found my cadence for assessment and my tactics slowly changing, increasingly incorporating practices we typically associate with lean (though I couldn’t have named it that at the time); a phenomenon that speaks to the simplicity and the relevance of lean practice in all endeavors.
 I began assessing students’ understanding periodically throughout the lesson and requiring a quick check-in for understanding before they left the classroom for the day.
 We started grading smaller, simpler assessments together in the classroom.
 As the students graded their own work, it created time for them to reflect on what they had gotten wrong or misunderstood, and afforded them the opportunity to ask questions in the moment.

-I am not the first person to think about this question of lean in the classroom and there is certainly more thinking to be done.
+I am not the first person to think about this question of lean in the classroom, and there is certainly more thinking to be done.
 I have found, however, that many of the conversations have a slightly different focus.
-Many authors emphasize facetime with students as the value creating work, while administrative work, assessment, grading, etc is all considered incidental, or non-value creating.
-These authors often consider teacher time in their efforts to drive change, focusing on improving the work for teachers, often by adjusting school schedules and rethinking the traditional organization of the school day.
+Many authors emphasize facetime with students as the value-creating work, while administrative work, assessment, grading, etc., is all considered incidental, or nonvalue creating.
+These authors often consider the teacher’s time in their efforts to drive change, focusing on improving the work for teachers, often by adjusting school schedules and rethinking the traditional organization of the school day.
 While this is important (providing more time for the C and A parts of the cycle to improve curriculum delivery is valuable), it does diminish the role of the student.
 The student is an active and influential part of the process; not simply the customer or the product, but an active participant.
 (Any teacher can tell you that the same lesson, delivered to two different classes, can feel very different depending on the students sitting in the room!)

-These processes, rapid assessment, revision and reflection, which help the student recognize their weaknesses, reflect on method of preparation and learning style, and acknowledge their own gaps, are in fact skills we would like them to have moving forward!
+These processes, rapid assessment, revision, and reflection, which help the student recognize their weaknesses, reflect on the method of preparation and learning style, and acknowledge their own gaps, are in fact skills we would like them to have moving forward!
 So this “rework” process, if done well, can serve both teacher and student.
-The teacher identifies common gaps across the class, making note so that the next days lesson can address misunderstanding, and so that the same lesson can be more effective on the next iteration, and the student learns to do personal PDCA while filling in the gaps that lead them to “rework” in the first place.
+The teacher identifies common gaps across the class, making note so that the next days lesson can address misunderstanding, and so that the same lesson can be more effective on the next iteration, and the students learn to do personal PDCA while filling in the gaps that lead them to “rework” in the first place.